yami0101/dashboard-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a test app.

-Things you may want to cover:
+If you have the credentials, you can login and manage your dashboards.

-* Ruby version
+* Ruby version 2.6.6

-* System dependencies
+* System dependencies: nodejs, yarn, pg

 * Configuration

-* Database creation
+* Database creation: rails db:schema:load

-* Database initialization
+* Database initialization: rails db:seed

-* How to run the test suite
+* How to run the test suite: rspec spec

-* Services (job queues, cache servers, search engines, etc.)
+* Services: none

-* Deployment instructions
+* Deployment instructions: heroku

-* ...
+*